mozilla/gecko-dev/docs/contributing/debugging/debugging_firefox_with_lldb.rst

 .. code:: bash

-   $ lldb -- obj-ff-dbg/dist/Nightly.app/Contents/MacOS/firefox -profile /path/to/profile
+   $ lldb -- obj-ff-dbg/dist/Nightly.app/Contents/MacOS/firefox -no-remote -profile /path/to/profile

 Then set breakpoints you need and start the process: